alump/MapLayout/README.md

   - activate Super Dev Mode in the debug window of the application or by adding ?superdevmode to the URL
   - You can access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

-## Roadmap

-This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
-- LayoutClickEvent type events (when child components are clicked)
-- Optimize SVG map (too large now)
-- Zooming (allows to adjust viewpoint via server API)
-- Latitude and Longitude in click events
-- More maps

 ## Issue tracking